 Opened in 2000, Brooklyn Charter moved to the third floor of PS 23 in 2004; it was the first charter in the city to share a building with a district school.
-The school is located across the street from the public housing in Marcy Houses and is near several homeless shelters; it also borders a gentrifying neighborhood area.
-While there are three kindergarten classes, in the upper grades class size is as small as 14 students, reflecting family decisions to place older children in other schools.
-"It's a really competitive world in terms of charters," the principal said.
-"We've had to find ways to stay alive."
+It is across the street from the Marcy Houses, near several homeless shelters, and on the border of an area with rising rents and expensive coffee shops.

 The school is unusual in that it buses almost 100 students from East New York, Flatbush, Crown Heights and Bedford-Stuyvesant, a perk leftover from when the school moved to PS 23 and wanted to retain students from their former location.
 “We are the only charter school still afforded this luxury,” Hunt says.
 The downside is that the distance kids travel affects attendance; when the weather is poor, some children in the lower school miss too many days of school.